 Which is the best cruise for me?

-With nine cruise options to choose from, we are sure to have the cruise for you.
+With seven cruise options to choose from, we are sure to have the right cruise for you.
 Our cruises range in duration from 3.5 hours to 8.5 hours and we have a variety of cruise types, from family-friendly cruises to small vessel adventure cruises.
-Please see our 2018 Cruise Comparison Chart for a quick way to compare our cruises.
+Please see our cruise comparison chart for a quick way to compare our cruises.
 If you still can’t decide, call us at (907) 274-7300 and our friendly Customer Service Agents will be more than happy to help you pick the best cruise for you.

 What is the difference between the 7.5 Hour and the 6 Hour Kenai Fjords National Park cruises?

 The 6 Hour Kenai Fjords National Park Cruise visits one active tidewater glacier and the 7.5 Hour Cruise visits two active tidewater glaciers.
 Though both cruises follow the same approximate route, the additional cruising time on the 7.5 Hour Cruise allows the captains time to seek out the best wildlife-viewing opportunities in the area and spend more time watching whales and other wildlife that are seen along the way.